katiewil/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 ### Password Expiration

-Another feature of the Okta Sign-In Widget is notifying users when their password has expired and prompting them to update their password before allowing them to log in.
+Another feature of the Okta Sign-In Widget is notifying users when their password has expired and prompting them to update their password before allowing them to sign in.

 {% img okta-signin-password-expired.png alt:"Screenshot of Okta Sign-In Widget password expired dialog" %}

 ### Validation and error handling

 Finally, the Okta Sign-In Widget comes with extensive support for validating user input as well as handling every imaginable error condition which might occur in a user login flow.

 {% img okta-signin-validation-failure.png alt:"Screenshot of Okta Sign-In Widget displaying validation error" %}